inclusive-design/wecount.inclusivedesign.ca/README.md

 ## How to Run

-To run the website in local development mode, enter the following in your command line:
+To run the website in local development mode that supports a live reload at file changes, enter the following in your command line:

 ```bash
 npm run start